 How to Protect Your Business from Hackers

-Small and medium-sized businesses are a prime target for hackers and scammers.
-If you own a business, you might not know how to keep your livelihood safe from attackers.
+Small and medium-sized businesses are prime target for hackers and scammers.
+If you own a business, you might not know how to protect your livelihood from attackers.
 This guide will teach you how to protect your business from hackers and prevent losing your income or online accounts.

 Why You Need to Protect Your Business From Hackers

-Cybercrime is one of the biggest dangers facing small businesses in the modern age.
+Cybercrime is one of the biggest dangers facing small businesses today.
 Hackers target businesses as they are guaranteed money sources, but larger companies often have comprehensive security systems.

 The big problem with this lack of technical understanding is that it causes many businesses to fail.
-More than half of small business hackers have targeted, go out of business within 6 months of the breach.
+Over half of the small business hackers have targeted go out of business within six months of the breach.

 How to Protect Your Business From Hackers